zhangl64/flipcoin/README.md

 # flipcoin
-using classical and quantum machines to play flipping coin games with humans
+Using classical and quantum machines to play flipping coin games with humans